 You'll want to be mindful of your initial position when ulting, as hard-CC can cancel it just like how Teleport can be cancelled.
 A good thing to do is to try and shove your lane out if you're looking to ult a teammate.
 Even if your ult gets cancelled, the shield will still go through, so it still has the potential to save an ally.
 Keep in mind that your shield is stronger the lower-HP your teammate is, so sometimes you just want to wait a bit to get the maximum value out of Stand United.
 Also be mindful of your teammates current position if you're thinking of ulting them, as it could lead to both of your deaths if you're caught in a bad spot post-teleport.

-Laning PhaseAs Shen, you'll want to at least stay even with the opposing laner by matching them in farming and good trades.
+Laning PhaseAs Shen, you'll want to at least stay even with the opposing laner by matching them in farming and good trades (especially short ones where they can't poke back).
 Your goal is to, of course, try to knock down that tier 1 turret before they do (though it's quite hard as Shen's tower damage is very low).
 You'll also want to keep an eye on your teammates in case they need a quick lifesaver with your ultimate, and make sure to ping that it's up.
 Just make sure to do your best to shove out the lane before doing so, and NEVER ult when you're at half-HP or lower.
 Once you've played it right and gotten the top tower, you should look to split-push.

 While Shen has decent engage with Shadow Dash, most of his kit is suited to be more of a warden than a bruiser in the mid-to-late game, so it's also good to use your abilities to peel for your squishy teammates (ideally the ADC) and punish the enemy.